jcxxz/SQL-hw/README.md

 ## Your Task

-The task for this homework assignment was to create a database with SQL and node js and  express. unfortunately I was unable to finish in enough time, I had a few personal obligations that got in the way and commanded attention for alot of time.
+The task for this homework assignment was to create a database with SQL and node js and  express.
 ## User Story

 ```md